oisintohak/The-Drum-School---MS1/README.md

 - [Mobile_Contact_Page](wireframes/CONTACT_BOOK_MOBILE.PNG)

 #### - Surface (What will the finished product look like? - What colors, typography, and design elements will we use?)
 I have chosen to use a full-screen background image of a drumkit with sticks for the home page.
-I have taken the color profile of this image as inspiration for the color scheme for the rest of the website to give some consitency to the colors.
+I have taken the color profile of this image as inspiration for the color scheme for the rest of the website to give some consistency to the colors.

 ---
 ## Technologies used: